rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/es_file_explorer_open_port.md

   ES File Explorer has an HTTP server that runs and accepts certain commands.
 The HTTP server is started on app launch, and is available as long as the app is open.
+ES File Explorer launches as a service in the background on device boot.
 Version 4.1.9.7.4 and below are reported vulnerable.
 This module has been tested against [4.1.9.5.1](https://www.apkmirror.com/apk/es-global/es-file-explorer/es-file-explorer-4-1-9-5-1-release/).